 Does my city need to be a Cities of Service coalition member to apply?

 No, there is no requirement to be a member of the Cities of Service coalition to apply.
 All applicants are welcome to join the coalition.

 If my city is a current or former Cities of Service grantee, can we still apply?

-Yes, current grantees may of course apply!
-However, current grantees may not submit applications for strategies that are currently funded by Cities of Service.
-Applications for strategies previously funded by Cities of Service may be eligible if they have been significantly altered and/or enhanced since the conclusion of the grant term.
+Yes, current grantees may apply!
+However, current grantees may not submit applications for activities that are currently funded by Cities of Service.
+Applications for activities previously funded by Cities of Service may be eligible if they have been sustained and/or enhanced since the conclusion of the grant.

 How many applications can my city submit?

-Applications must be submitted by a representative of your city under the direction and approval of an authorized executive or body (e.g., mayor, deputy mayor, chief executive, city manager, or equivalent).
-Applications must be endorsed by the authorized executive or body.
+Applications must be submitted by a representative of the city under the direction, approval, and endorsement of an authorized executive or body (e.g., mayor, chief executive, city manager, or equivalent).

 When are applications due?